 Feng Shui is a Chinese philosophical system of harmonizing everyone with the surrounding environment.
 It is closely linked to Daoism.
 The term feng shui literally translates as “wind-water” in English.

 The house for a person is one of the basic subjects to feel protected and successful.
 We decorate our houses with love and according to our intuition.
 Our house is our fortress.
 This is a place where we have a rest, sleep and muster our strength.
-This place should be very pleasant, harmonious and comfortable.
-Every room has peculiarities in balancing of energies, so read the doctrine carefully.
-You should know your individual feng shui map to harmonize energies of your lodging correctly.
+This place should be very pleasant, harmonious, and comfortable.
+Every room has peculiarities in balancing energies, so read the doctrine carefully.
+You should know your individual feng shui map to harmonize the energies of your lodging correctly.

 Stand inside your home with your back to the front door.
 Look forward.
 The part of your home in the far left corner is the money sector.
-The far right corner is the relationship zone.
+The far-right corner is the relationship zone.
 Got it?
 You work the magic by placing certain items in certain zones; some have symbolic power, others a literal connection to the area.

 Here are some general feng shui tips for your house